cellear/claude-skills-test-drupal-repo/README.md

 This repository is a clone of Commerce Kickstart for testing purposes only.
 It has nothing to do with the original Commerce Kickstart project.

+**This repository includes the `drupal-forge` Claude skill** - clone this repo, make changes, and use Claude Code to set up a live test environment on DrupalPod/Drupal Forge.

 **This repository will be deleted soon.
 Use at your own risk.**

 ---